ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 Subject to charset:  No

-Purpose:  This attribute indicates the RoQ Flow Idenfitier associated with the SDP media description.
+Purpose:  This attribute indicates the RoQ Flow Identifier associated with the SDP media description.

 Contact name:  Spencer Dawkins